-Over the last few years, Canadian golfer Alena Sharp has been playing the best golf of her career.
+Over the last few years, Canadian golfer Alena Sharp has had some major success capturing her second career Epson Tour victory.
 After a bumpy start on the tour — where she lost her full LPGA status for a time, played sparingly over some lean years and struggled to crack the middle of the pack in earnings — the tide began to turn, more than 10 years after turning pro.
 While there were a few contributing factors to her burgeoning success, the prevailing influencer was simple.
 Happiness.

 Alena’s Coming Out Journey